gytterberg/technical-interview-prep/REACTO-problems/04-system-design/01-transit-tracker.md

 ## The prompt

 A major city has finally realized how beneficial it would be for it's citizens to be able to track public transit and see how far away their next ride is!
-Luckily for you, the city has placed you in charge of designing the sytem!
+Luckily for you, the city has placed you in charge of designing the system!

 ### The mayor's requirement